ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

 - Continuous performance task, as per RNC's similar previous task (Linda P and team).
 A/w ETB.

+**Then**

+- Lewy body dementia checklist -- need details from JO'B, as per 14 Jan 2018 meeting.

 **Not a priority**

 - Cardinal_ExpDet* tasks: generate noise on the fly?